 What business policies are left?
 A lot more are possible, but I will leave you with one last area.
 Workplace Safety Policies.
 In the United States we have Federal (OSHA), State & Local Requirements.
 A typical company response is to describe Safety Equipment & Clothing or prohibitions against unsafe Attitudes and Horseplay.
 Workplace safety is no joke.
 It is the company’s responsibility to provide a safe workplace.
 Both the employee and the company can get hurt.
 You need to define your workplace safety procedures to ensure your company and employees are safe.

-Download 19 different policies and procedures samples to get started on developing your own business policies for your company.
+Download 19 different free policies and procedures to get started on developing your own business policies for your company.